 As Manifest V3 is still under development, we will have to wait and see exactly how it is implemented and whether it does indeed cripple top Ad Blockers like uBlock Origin and Privacy Badger.

-As of today (mid-June, 2019), uBlock Origin is still available for all major browsers.
+As of today (mid-April, 2020), uBlock Origin is still available for all major browsers.

 Privacy Badger is another FOSS tracker-stopping browser extension that happens to block most advertisements.
 It comes from the Electronic Frontier Foundation (EFF), a nonprofit organization dedicated to defending digital privacy, free speech, and innovation.